aalto-ics-kepaco/Efficient-Discovery-of-Genome-scale-Metabolic-Pathways-for-Synthetic-Biology/README.md

 # Metabolic-Pathways-Identification

-Implementation of the computational method kOpt, corresponding to the manuscript  "Efficient Discovery of Genome-scale Metabolic Pathways for Synthetic Biology", that has been submitted to Bionformatics journal.
+Implementation of the computational method kOpt, corresponding to the manuscript "Efficient Discovery of Genome-scale Metabolic Pathways for Synthetic Biology".

 **Abstract**